 I have won three internationally competitive research fellowships that have taken me to Oxford University, City University, and the London School of Economics and Political Science.

-I am currently the co-secretary of the Journalism Education & Research Association of Australia and a judge for the United Nations Media Peace Prizes.
+I am the co-secretary of the Journalism Education & Research Association of Australia and a judge for the United Nations Media Peace Prizes.

 My book 'Foreign Correspondents and International Newsgathering: The Role of Fixers' was published by Routledge Research (2015).
 I have a PhD in Media & Comms from the University of Melbourne and a Masters in International Journalism from City University in London.

-In my previous career I worked as a reporter, producer and news editor for a number of international news organisations including the BBC, ITN and APTN.
+In my previous career I worked as a reporter, producer and news editor for a number of international news organisations including the BBC, ITN and AP.
 I am most active on social media on Twitter as @ivorytowerjourn.